Rockingham Castle: 11th – 14th centuries

 William the Conqueror ordered the construction of a wooden Motte and Bailey at Rockingham in the 11th century shortly after the Norman conquest of England.
 Within three decades, William II replaced it with a stone castle.
 A stone keep was added to the large motte and the outer bailey was enclosed by a curtain wall.
 The castle was then used as a royal retreat throughout the Norman and Plantagenet periods.
 Nearby Rockingham Forest was especially good for hunting wild boar and deer.

+A church/state council was held at the castle in 1095 to address the issue of episcopal appointments.
+It was attended by William II and Anselm, Archbishop of Canterbury, but failed to reach a resolution.

 In 1270 Henry III strengthened the castle with the addition of a twin D-tower gatehouse.
 But less than a century later Edward III became the last monarch to visit the castle while it was possessed by the Crown.

 15th – 21st centuries

 By the late 15th century Rockingham Castle had fallen into disrepair.
-Sir Edward Watson (founder of the Watson dynasty) acquired the lease of the castle from Henry VIII.
+Sir Edward Watson, founder of the Watson dynasty, acquired the lease of the castle from Henry VIII.
 Parts of the castle were later replaced with a Tudor house with gardens.
 The former royal castle became a hunting lodge for the nobility.
 Watson's grandson Lewis Watson acquired the freehold of the castle and lands from the Crown.
 Watson was successively a knight, baronet and baron.

 In the 1640s, during the English Civil War, Rockingham was garrisoned by royalist troops.
 They fought several small skirmishes with Parliamentary forces.
 In 1643 Rockingham was captured by Parliamentarian general Henry Grey, 1st Earl of Stamford and Lewis Watson was temporarily forced to leave.
 Its remaining walls were slighted in 1646.
 In the latter 17th and 18th centuries, Rockingham returned to being a civil residence.

-Lewis' grandson, also Lewis, already Baron Rockingham, was created Earl of Rockingham in 1714.
-The earldom was extinguished with the death of the 5th baron (3rd earl) in 1746.
-The estate then passed to his cousin Thomas Watson-Wentworth, who was created Marquess of Rockingham later that year.
-When Charles Watson-Wentworth, 2nd Marquess of Rockingham died in 1782, the estate (among others) passed to the son of his sister, William Fitzwilliam, 4th Earl Fitzwilliam.
-The castle underwent further restoration in the late 19th century.

-The house later passed from the Watsons, through the maternal line, to Sir Michael Culme-Seymour, 5th Baronet in 1925.
-He lived here with his wife, Lady Mary Faith Montagu, a daughter of the 9th Earl of Sandwich, until 1967, when he transferred it to his nephew, Commander Michael Saunders.